Scottish-Tech-Army/seescape-lone-working/docs/creation.md

     bash scripts/code_push.sh
     ~~~

-- Deploy the lambdas using code formation.
-This deploys the lambdas and also various IAM configuration.
+- Deploy the lambdas using Cloud Formation.
+This deploys the lambdas, lots of IAM configuration, and the management dashboard.

     ~~~bash
     bash scripts/lambdas.sh
     ~~~

-All the resources now exist, but there is still configuration to do.

-### Update secrets
+## Update secrets

 *This process could be automated but is not for security reasons; we do not want passwords or IDs in config files.*